 Become aware as to what you’re saying to yourself.
 If your self-talk is filled with, you’re not that pretty, maybe I won’t get that interview, I wish I was more like her, I will never find true love etc. do you think that this will help you feel more confident?
 Of course not.

 So you have to change your self-talk and this is a gradual process.
 Going from, “I feel ugly” to “I’m the most gorgeous woman in the world” can feel a little far fetched.
-But if that is your self-talk then I applaud you and encourage you to keep going!
+But if you can jump that far, then I applaud you and encourage you to keep going!

 However, for most of us it’s hard to get from being super judgemental and insecure to, “I’m beautiful and amazing.”

 Instead, your self-talk could sound something like this, “I’m in the process of learning to love myself and for that I’m really proud of myself,” or “I’m going to go this party and do my best to be myself and talk to people I don’t know, knowing that I’m good enough,” or “Maybe this interview didn’t go as well as I wanted it to but I’m going to learn from it anyway and I’m sure I’ll do better next time,” or “I’m learning to see my beauty and I love how courageous I am for that.”

 So this kind of self-talk is what’s going to turn down the volume of your self-doubt and promote more self-confidence.

 (Why is it so hard to change our negative self-talk?
 Because there is a strong program/pattern that is running that self-talk.)

 So whenever your self-doubt creeps in, which it will, my advice is to be kind, love and accept with how you are in this moment.
 Stop shaming and bashing that part of you.
 As strange as it sounds, compassion is needed for ALL parts of you and is most needed right now.

 Allow that self-compassion to soak into the self-doubt and then move out of it by changing your self-talk with your new truths.